 Nadia Bakir BSc, ND, MSc, HOM, is licensed as a Doctor of Naturopathic Medicine and a Homeopath in Ontario.
 She received her BSc from of University of Toronto in 1985, her Naturopathic degree from the Canadian College of Naturopathic Medicine in 989, and her MSc in Health Sciences from the University of Central Lancashire (UK) in 2011 and her Homeopathy diploma from OCHM in 2012 and completed a Teacher Education Program (TEP100) at the Canadian Memorial Chiropractic College.

 In private practice since 1989, Dr. Bakir works with clients to identify and treat the root of the problem.
-Naturopathic medicine addresses the whole person and any treatment is designed to be effective but gentle, avoiding any contra-indications with other treatments or conventional drugs a client maybe taking.
+Naturopathic medicine addresses the whole person and any treatment is designed to be gentle, avoiding any contra-indications with other treatments or conventional drugs a client maybe taking.
 Dr. Bakir specializes in Homeopathic Medicine, Nutrition, Life-Style Counselling, and Bio-identical Hormone Replacement Therapy.
 Her experience as a mother fosters her ability to manage issues with fertility, pregnancy, childbirth and raising healthy children.

 Dr. Bakir is passionate about sharing knowledge and has extensive experience as an educator and healthcare facilitator.
 Her teaching career spans 25-years with the Canadian College of Naturopathic Medicine, where she held the positions: Head of Homeopathy, Associate Professor, Curriculum Advisor and Clinic Supervisor.
 She designed and participated in research and published homeopathy provings, and clinical cases.
 An expert in her field, Dr. Bakir, is known for her innovative and motivational teaching style.
 She has guest lectured at Bastyr University (Washington, USA), at the National Center for Naturopathic Medicine (Oregon, USA) where she was offered a Homeopathy Chair position.
 She was interviewed on both CBC television and CBC radio and presented at the Toronto District School Board (TDSB), the Ontario Society of Occupational Therapists (OSOT), and the Ontario College of Homeopathic Medicine (OCHM-Toronto).